lovehifi/lmsraudio/README.md

 >
 --------------------

-Video clip by a user using a phone to cast YouTube video to Pi 4 DAC and TV. https://youtu.be/cwVGm7qOUq8
+Video clip by a user using a phone to cast YouTube video to Pi 4 output video HDMI to TV, audio output to Pi 4 DAC. https://youtu.be/cwVGm7qOUq8